flux-framework/flux-core/doc/man1/flux-jobs.rst

 **contextual_info**
    Returns selected information based on the job's current state.
-If the job is in PRIORITY state, then the string ``priority-wait`` is returned, if the job is in DEPEND state, then a list of outstanding  dependencies is returned, if the job is in SCHED state then an estimated time the job will run is returned (if the scheduler supports it).
-Otherwise, the assigned nodelist is returned (if resources were assigned).
+If the job is in PRIORITY state, then the string ``priority-wait`` is returned.
+   If the job is in DEPEND state, then a list of outstanding dependencies is returned.
+If the job is in SCHED state and its priority is currently 0, then one of ``held`` or ``priority-hold`` will be printed depending on if urgency is also 0, otherwise an estimated time the job will run is returned (if supported by the scheduler).
+In other states, the assigned nodelist is returned (if resources were assigned).

 **contextual_info**
    Returns the job runtime for jobs in RUN state or later, otherwise the